 A student’s assigned living space may be entered at all reasonable times to examine and inspect the space for maintenance, health, safety, emergency purposes, or to render service and/or repairs to the assigned living space.
 Students shall permit the duly authorized agent, employee, or representative of the University to enter without notice any part of the assigned living space during reasonable hours for the purpose of inventory, maintenance inspections, improvements, or repair to any part of such assigned living space.

-A student’s assigned living space may be inspected with the consent of the student or any other occupant of the assigned living space.
+A student’s assigned living space may be inspected with the consent of the student or any other student assigned to the living space. .

 All entries and inspections shall be conducted in accordance with federal and state laws.